stanislav-chekmenev/my_site/content/posts/protein_discovery.md

 The rise of Bio ML and the phenomenal success of AlphaFold-2 marked a transformative moment in protein science.
 [AlphaFold-2](https://www.nature.com/articles/s41586-021-03819-2) {{<citenote 3>}} showed that deep learning could predict protein structures from amino acid sequences with high accuracy, outperforming all previous computational methods.
 This accelerated the adoption of machine learning techniques to the protein discovery problem.
 One of the latest outstanding results is a [model](https://www.nature.com/articles/s41586-023-05993-x) {{<citenote 4>}} that designed a protein binder for receptors of COVID-19.

 Then it got even more interesting.
 Generative models emerged as a powerful tool in protein design, capable of generating entirely new realistic protein sequences.
 Among these novel approaches, [FoldFlow-2](https://arxiv.org/abs/2405.20313) {{<citenote 5>}} caught my attention for a number of reasons.
 First of all, it leverages several cutting-edge methods that I wanted to learn because some are already used in many other protein discovery models and others offer significant improvements over current baselines.
-Flow matching on the SE(3) group manifold, Optimal Transport theory, protein LLMs, and some AlphaFold-2 innovations like Invariant Point Attention define the FoldFlow-2 architecture.
+Flow Matching on the SE(3) group manifold, Optimal Transport theory, protein LLMs, and some AlphaFold-2 innovations like Invariant Point Attention define the FoldFlow-2 architecture.
 I was genuinely eager to dive into that knowledge.
 Secondly, despite the model being rather complex, it doesn't have an extremely large codebase or require weeks of GPU runtime to train.
 Considering all this, I chose FoldFlow-2, since I was also interested in modifying its architecture and experimenting with some SE(3)-equivariant tensor field Graph Neural Networks (GNNs), which were on my study list too.

 In the next chapters, I’ll unpack the essential machine learning innovations that underpin FoldFlow-2, share my experience of dissecting and familiarizing myself with its architecture, and detail my attempts at improving upon its already impressive capabilities.